dotnet/docs-maui/docs/ios/capabilities.md

 > When the value of the **Application ID** field is updated, the value of the **Bundle identifier** in the **Info.plist** will be automatically updated.
 <!-- markdownlint-enable MD032 -->

 There are two types of App ID - explicit and wildcard.
 An explicit App ID is unique to a single app, and typically takes the form `com.domainname.myid`.
 An explicit App ID allows the installation of one app, with a matching bundle identifier, to a device.
-Explicit App IDs are required for apps that use enable app-specific capabilities.
+Explicit App IDs are required for apps that enable app-specific capabilities.

 An explicit App ID can be created with the following steps: